Chuck And Marna Davis Foundation

 How does Chuck And Marna Davis Foundation spend its money?

 Chuck And Marna Davis Foundation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Chuck And Marna Davis Foundation tax-deductible?